- Horizontal pick ups are discussed in part 2,

 * * *

-As you see on the below schematic of a cardigan sweater, the most common place for a vertical selvedge pick up is along the "long edges" of a cardigan sweater, in order to knit the button bands (shown in darker green, below).
+The most common place for a vertical selvedge pick up is along the "long edges" of a cardigan sweater, in order to knit the button bands (darker green, below).

 FABRIC METHOD--TWO VERSIONS

-As you might imagine, this is a fairly primitive process.
-There is little slack in these edge stitches, and after catching the first one or two stitches, brute force is required to squirm the loops up onto your knitting needle.
+This is a fairly primitive process.
+There's little slack in these edge stitches.
+After catching the first one or two, brute force is required to squirm the loops onto the knitting needle.

-There are several tricks you can use.
-A very slim dpn helps to park the loops upon.
-Another variation is called "pick up and knit" where you park only one or two stitches on the holding needle, then knit those off right away, and then pick up another one or two.
-Obviously, pick-up-and-knit gives the same end result as picking up the stitches first, and then knitting them all off at the same time--it's just easier, slack-wise, because knitting each stitch AS you pick it up allows for more slack at the time of pickup as only a stitch or two has to be dragged up to stretch all the way around needle.
-Yet, whether you use a slim dpn or the pick-up-and-knit trick, pulling every stitch right out of the side edge distorts and stresses the underlying fabric, and I would not recommend it.
+Several tricks can make this easier.
+Picking up onto a very slim dpn helps release more slack.
+Another trick: "pick up and knit."
+This is where you park only one or two stitches on the holding needle, then knit those off right away, and then pick up another one or two, knit those off and so on.
+Obviously, pick-up-and-knit gives the same end result as picking up the stitches all at once, but knitting each stitch as you pick it up releases more slack.
+Yet, regardless whether you use a slim dpn or the pick-up-and-knit trick, pulling every stitch right out of the side edge distorts and stresses the underlying fabric, and I do not recommend it.

-The second, somewhat more refined version of the fabric method involves missing a row, then picking up a loop, and repeating this process, so you get a loop on every other row.
-This fits with the actual structure of knitted fabric better--if you have a knit selvedge, the edge generally falls into a pattern of a longer loop paired with a shorter loop, you would (obviously) pick up the longer loop onto your needle.
-This is something of an improvement over the every-single-row method: with more slack, there is less stretching and stressing of the underlying fabric, less brute force.
+The second, somewhat more refined version of the fabric method involves missing a row, then picking up a loop.
+Repeat to get a loop from every other row.
+This fits with the actual structure of knitted fabric better--along a knit selvedge, the edge generally falls into a pattern of a longer loop paired with a shorter, so you'd (obviously) pick up the longer loop.
+Every-other-row is an improvement over the every-single-row method: with more slack, there's less stretching, less brute force.

 If you are running a slipped selvedge, where one edge loop spans two rows, you might want to consider ignoring the actual loops of the slipped selvedge.
 They are so large, the danger is that they'd get stretched out if you used their arms to pick up onto the holding needle.
 Instead, consider moving in to the first full column past the selvedge for your pickup.